123noob1/CryptoClustering/README.md

 2) Retrieve the explained variance to determine how much information can be attributed to each principal component.
 3) Create a new DataFrame using the PCA data.

-Answer the following question:
+Answer the following question:<br/>
-<i>What is the total explained variance of the three principal components?</i>
-<code>0.895031657030984 ratio or 89.50%.</code>
+<i>What is the total explained variance of the three principal components?</i> <code>0.895031657030984 ratio or 89.50%.</code>

 ### Find the Best Value for k Using the PCA Data
 Refer to the steps above in finding the <code>k</code> value for the original data and apply it to the PCA data.

-Answer the following questions:
+Answer the following questions:<br/>
-<i>What is the best value for k using the PCA data?</i>
+<i>What is the best value for k using the PCA data?</i> <code>4</code>
-<code>4</code>

-<i>Does it differ from the best k value found using the original data?</i>
-<code>No, even though there are differences in the inertia between the two data, the k value of 4 is still the best optimal value to use to test with.</code>
+<i>Does it differ from the best k value found using the original data?</i> <code>No, even though there are differences in the inertia between the two data, the k value of 4 is still the best optimal value to use to test with.</code>

 ### Cluster Cryptocurrencies with K-means Using the PCA Data
 Refer to the steps above in creating the scatter plot for the predicted clusters on the original data and apply it to the PCA data.

-Answer the following question:
+Answer the following question:<br/>
-<i>What is the impact of using fewer features to cluster the data using K-Means?</i>
-<code>Although both the Elbow Curves from the original and PCA data suggested the same k value (k = 4), the PCA model is better for machine learning with this dataset where the PCA's scatter plot allowed for a better clustering of the groups with each cluster being more distinct from another versus that in the original data's scatter plot.</code>
+<i>What is the impact of using fewer features to cluster the data using K-Means?</i> <code>Although both the Elbow Curves from the original and PCA data suggested the same k value (k = 4), the PCA model is better for machine learning with this dataset where the PCA's scatter plot allowed for a better clustering of the groups with each cluster being more distinct from another versus that in the original data's scatter plot.</code>